-o Registration
+Registration

 Registration for fall classes begins in late January.
-Parents are encouraged to do a virtual tour, prior to registering a child, to observe the classroom, teachers and the program set up.
-During the virtual tour you will be able to see all areas of the school.
+Parents are encouraged to do a tour, prior to registering a child, to observe the classroom, teachers and the program set up.
+During the tour you will be able to see all areas of the school.
 Directions:

-1. Complete online registration forms.
-Go to www.stmichael-aurora.org/preschool.
-Click on the "Register Now" link.

-2. The non-refundable registration fee of \$150 must be paid within 10 days of your registration.
-You may pay by cash, check, or credit card.
-Your child's place in class is guaranteed after the registration fee is paid.

-3. If payment is not received within 10 days of registration, your child's name will be removed from the class list.

-4. All other registration forms should be completed at your earliest convenience.
+- 1. Complete online registration forms with TADS.
+Go to www.stmichael-aurora.org/preschool. - 2.
+The non-refundable registration fee of \$150 must be paid when registering.
+You may pay by credit card through TADS.
+Your child's place in class is guaranteed after the registration fee is paid. - 3.
+If payment is not received within 10 days of registration, your child's name will be removed from the class list. - 4.
+All other registration forms should be completed at your earliest convenience.
 Immunization records and general health appraisals, which requires a doctor's signature need to be submitted before the first day of class.
-Please plan ahead!

-5. Families wishing to apply for financial aid should check the box on the registration form.
+Please plan ahead! - 5.
+Families wishing to apply for financial aid should check the box on the registration form.
 The Director will contact you with more information.
 Financial aid award will be communicated to you by mid-July.

-Tuition Rates for 2021-2022
+Tuition Rates for 2024-2025

-Class Schedule Yearly Monthly (Aug-May)
+Class Schedule Yearly

-2 Days, AM or PM \$1870 \$187
+TTH Half Days, AM or PM \$2,100

-3 Days, AM or PM \$2370 \$237
+MWF Half Days, AM or PM \$2,670

-5 Days, AM or PM \$3850 \$385
+5 Days, AM or PM \$4,330

-2 Days, AM and PM \$3580 \$358
+TTH Full Days, AM and PM \$4,040

-3 Days, AM and PM \$4510 \$451
+MWF Full Days, AM and PM \$5,080

-5 Days, AM and PM \$7320 \$732
+5 Full Days, AM and PM \$8,240